FirentisTFW/street-workout-places/brief_specification.md

 - description
 - reviews (?)

-## 5. ADD SPOT FORM
+## 5. ADD SPOT FORM - 3 PAGES
+### ADD SPOT FORM 1
-- input for spot details
+- input for spot details:
-- how location would be handled? by selecting a spot on map? then we need another screen with map
+    - name
+    - size (dropdown)
+    - surface (dropdown)
+    - coordinates - raw latitude and longitude inputs with map preview and "select on the map" button.
+When user clicks the button, another screen appears - a map where user can select a direct spot.
+Maybe inital zoom should be adjusted, and default location should be user's location?
+Maybe a dialog to ask if users wants it?
+    - address:
+        - city
+        - house number - optional
+        - street - optional
+    - description
+### ADD SPOT FORM 2
+- equipment - list of selectable items

+### ADD SPOT FORM 3
+- images - at least one required, possibility to select main image

 ## 6. CONTACT/HELP
 - basic contact and legal information